YotpoLtd/metorikku/README.md

 { "id": 1, "name": "test3" }
 ```

+The Keys section allows the user to define the unique columns of every DataFrame's expected results -
+every expected row result should have a unique combination for the values of the key columns.
+This part is optional and can be used to define only part of the expected DataFrames -
+for the DataFrames that don't have a key definition, all of the columns defined in the first row result
-Note the defined keys section is optional, and without defining it all columns defined for each DataFrame will be taken as keys.
+will be taken by default as the unique keys.
-Currently we support only unique rows in the output DataFrames - duplications will cause a failure.
+Defining a shorter list of key columns will result in better performances and a more detailed error message in case of test failure.

-The structure of the defined dataFrame's result must be identical for all rows, and the keys must be valid (defined as keys for the results of the same DataFrame as well)
+The structure of the defined expected dataFrame's result must be identical for all rows, and the keys must be valid
+(defined as columns of the expected results of the same DataFrame)

 #### Running Metorikku Tester